EmaSuriano/jsonresume-theme-standard-resume/README.md

 ## Development

-I provided two scripts inside the `package.json`:
+I provided three scripts inside the `package.json`:

 - `yarn start`: Start server on [http://localhost:3000/](http://localhost:3000/), and generate `html` and `pdf` on demand.
 - `yarn build`: Generate `html` and `pdf` file and store it inside `/public`.